 Separate skills from talent

-Finding signal in nontraditional talent
+Find signal in nontraditional talent

 One reason employers still use biased proxies like resumes, prior job experience or education in their talent acquisition processes is because they lack the tools and technology to find “signal” in nontraditional candidates.

 Using data in this manner puts everyone on equal footing.
 It helps employers evaluate talent based on what they can do on the job, not on what they have done in the past.

-Nontraditional talent as a force multiplier
+Use nontraditional talent as a force multiplier